 “I think there’s a delicate balance because when you can think about something or you’ve researched something, you come into the group with that knowledge and people will almost guard themselves around an idea and maybe not be as open to listening to someone else’s thoughts about certain things,” he explains.
 “We want to strike a balance of keeping everybody at a level playing field.
 You come in knowing what you know, and you’ve learned what you’ve learned in your university programs.
 But when you come to the PDC Summit you bring all of that knowledge to the table, and information is being exchanged.
 It’s about asking questions and problem-solving together.”

-As knowledge is being exchanged, many students say that the challenge has opened their eyes to new opportunities in health care design and construction.
+In the midst of that knowledge exchange, many students say that the challenge has opened their eyes to new opportunities in health care design and construction.
 For instance, Jared Batiste, a student at LSUHC’s nurse practitioner program, says that he was able to teach his teammates about the clinical needs of a health care facility while also learning about the thought processes behind design.
 He was part of the challenge’s winning team dubbed the Po’ Boys, named after New Orleans’ famous food.

 “My group welcomed and insisted that I give my input,” he says.
 “They had an understanding of how crucial the nursing or health care professional viewpoint is to this project, and seeing how much of an asset that is to the architecture definitely opened my eyes.
 They came to me for pointers, suggestions or answers, and I could tell them ‘Hey, this should go there.
 Or this really wouldn’t flow that well if we designed it like this.’”